kipu1231/Semantic-Segmentation/README.md

 # Semantic-Segmentation
 Implementation of two different models to achieve semantic segmentation on Image Data using Pytorch.
+The first model serves as a baseline for the development of the advanced model.

 ## Models